Andrew Flintoff ‘recovering’ after Top Gear accident says Piers Morgan

 “The England team are in their team room and they’re a little bit concerned.
 Fingers crossed that Freddie is OK.
 He is a larger than life character.
 Hopefully good news will follow.”

+A spokesperson for Top Gear confirmed the accident was being examined, but stressed that the correct precautions had been taken.

+A statement issued on Wednesday evening read: “Our primary concern is and has been for the welfare of Freddie – as well as the Top Gear team.
+All health and safety procedures were followed on site and the incident is now being fully investigated, in line with standard policy and practice.”

-Meanwhile, the Health and Safety Executive has said it is looking into the accident.
+Earlier, the Health and Safety Executive has said it is looking into the matter.

 “HSE is aware of this incident and is making inquiries,” said a spokesperson.